CasparKielwein/Aaargh/Items.md

 ### Comment
 Blade Weapons have the greatest utility but generally do one die type less damage than Axes.
-Feats and Manouvers targetting blade Weapons are better than those for Axes and Hammers.
+Feats and Maneuvers targeting blade Weapons are better than those for Axes and Hammers.
 Axes have the highest potential for damage having the *devastating* attribute and feats supporting conditionally damage boni.
 Hammers are have the highest average damage.
 Feats supporting hammers add debuffs that are useful for low damage builds.
 Crossbows do more damage than bows, but the `Load` Attribute limits them to one attack per round.
-Thrown Weapons do even less damage but provide versatility by being one handed and also usable as melee weapons.
+Thrown Weapons do even less damage but provide versatility by being one-handed and also usable as melee weapons.

 Everyone can wear every armor, there are no restriction for class or attribute values.
-Feats and Magic Items encourage using lighter armor to advance certain playstiles.
+Feats and Magic Items encourage using lighter armor to advance certain play-styles.

 ## Magic and Legendary Items
 ### Comment